DFHack/dfhack/docs/plugins/embark-assistant.rst

 with far more options than DF's vanilla search tool.

-If you enable the plugin, you'll also be able to invoke ``embark-assistant`` with the :kdb:`A` key on the pre-embark screen.
+If you enable the plugin, you'll also be able to invoke ``embark-assistant`` with the :kbd:`A` key on the pre-embark screen.

 Usage::